Polio Vaccinations - The end of a scourge?

-Jonas Salk's research led to the use of the deactivated polio virus to inoculate and immunize children.
-The first large scale vaccinations took place in Cuba, where Fidel Castro welcomed the vaccine, which at the time aroused suspicion from western leaders.
 Since then, the polio vaccination effort has progressed in fits and spurts.
-In the 1960's researchers discovered SV40 contamination of the vaccination, that elicited fears about safety.
-But over time the effort steadily gained momentum.
-In 1988 the World Health Assembly led a worldwide program to eradicate the disease.
-It worked.
+In the 1960's researchers discovered SV40 contamination of the vaccination, that elicited more fear.
+But over time the effort steadily gained popularity and trust.
+In 1988 the World Health Assembly led a worldwide program to eradicate the disease that for the most worked.
 In 2003, the World Health Organization (WHO) reported fewer than 700 cases worldwide, down from 350,000 in 1988.

 The new outbreak is being traced to Africa where several countries blocked vaccination programs in 2003-2004.
 Officials in Nigeria for instance, began to suspect polio vaccines were a plot of Western countries against the fertility of Muslim girls and halted their vaccination campaign.
-In Mali 11 were jailed for not allowing citizens to be immunized for religious reasons.
+In Mali 11 officials were jailed for not allowing citizens to be immunized or religious reasons.

 The high costs of the current effort invites cost benefit analysis by health economists and public health officials, who estimate that as many as 5 million cases have been prevented, however; the remaining cases could cost as much as $600/case.
 Some argue that the money to treat these remaining cases could be spent on basics like electricity or sewers (sewage is often the source of the virus).